ProjectOrangeBox/restful_tinybind/readme.md

 ---

-`setData(data)` merge passed data with the current application data

-- error
-- errors
-- model
-- page
-- form
-- config
-- record
-- records
-- config
+`set(data,settable)` set data based on default settable values or provided array of properties

-`getData(data)` return the current application data
+`get(data,gettable)` return the current application data on default settable values or provided array of properties

-- error
-- errors
-- models
-- page
-- form
-- values

-`cacheCleanUp(config)` clean up the cached based on passed class

-- clearCache = boolean
-- olderThanCache seconds (integer)

-`loadModel(modelEndPoint, templateEndPoint)` load a model from the server or load a template then a model from the server
+`loadModel(modelEndPoint, then)` load a model from the server or load a template then a model from the server

 `loadTemplate(templateEndPoint, then)` load a model from the server (or locally from the browser if cached) then call something else

+`loadBlock(modelEndPoint, templateEndPoint, then)` load a model from the server or load a template then a model from the server

-`refresh(data, then)` unbind the model from the DOM set the new data then rebind the "new" model back on the DOM then call something else
+`rebind(data, then)` unbind the model from the DOM set the new data then rebind the "new" model back on the DOM then call something else

+`replace(html)` replace the DOM element id

+`element()` get the DOM element for the provided id

 ## superStorage.js